Variational Tensor Neural Networks for Deep Learning: Tensor Neural Networks

 \subsection{Tensor Network Basics}

 A tensor is a multi-dimensional array of complex numbers represented by $T_{\alpha\beta\gamma\ldots}$ in which the subscripts denote the tensor dimensions.
 The number of tensor dimensions further corresponds to the rank of the tensor.
 Tensors and tensor operations can alternatively be described by using tensor network diagrams \cite{Orus2014} as illustrated in Fig.~\ref{Fig:tn_diagrams}.
-Within this graphical representation, a rank-$n$ tensor is a shape with $n$ connected links (legs) so that a scalar, a vector, and a matrix are objects with zero, one, and two connected links, respectively.
-This diagrammatic notation is then generalized to rank-$n$ tensors to shapes with $n$ legs, each corresponding to a tensor index.
+Within this graphical notation, a rank-$n$ tensor is represented by a solid object (here illustrated by spheres) with $n$ connected links (legs) so that a scalar, a vector, and a matrix are objects with zero, one, and two connected links, respectively.
+This diagrammatic notation is then generalized to rank-$n$ tensors to object with $n$ legs, each corresponding to a tensor index.

 TN diagrams not only represent the tensors but also represent tensor contractions, which is the generalization of matrix multiplication to rank-$n$ tensors.
 For example, contraction of two rank-$2$ tensors, i.e., matrices $R_{\alpha\beta}$ and $S_{\beta\gamma}$ can be represented diagrammatically by connecting the two tensors along their shared link $\beta$, as shown in Fig.~\ref{Fig:contraction}.
 This operation can further be represented mathematically as \be Q_{\alpha\gamma} = {\rm tTR}(R_{\alpha\beta} S_{\beta\gamma}) = \sum_\beta R_{\alpha\beta} S_{\beta\gamma}, \ee where the ${\rm tTR}$ is the tensor trace over shared indices (tensor legs).